Suite 13-14, Mt. Elizabeth Medical Center 3 Mt. Elizabeth, Singapore 228510

 PRE-OPERATIVE PREPARATION

-Explanation of procedures
+Explanation of Procedures

-The surgeon will explain the benefits, risks and complications of the procedure that you are to undergo.
+The surgeon will explain the benefits, the risks and complications of the procedure that you are to undergo.
 Do not hesitate to ask the surgeon to explain any part of the procedure.
 Do note, however, that the results vary from patient to patient.

-Hospital documentation
+Hospital Documentation

-The practice will assist you in the preparation, documentation, insurance and admission procedures to the hospital.
+The Practice will assist you in the preparation, documentation, insurance and admission procedures to the Hospital.

-Prior to surgery you will be required to sign an informed consent form, which states the nature of the surgery and provides consent for additional procedures, which your surgeon may deem warranted during the course of surgery, should complications arise.
+Prior to surgery, you will be required to sign an informed Consent Form, which states the nature of the surgery and provides consent for additional procedures, which your surgeon may deem warranted during the course of surgery, should complications arise.

-You will be required to come to the clinic at 9a.m. on the day of surgery.
+You will be required to come to the clinic at 9AM on the day of surgery.

 Outcome of ACL Surgery